Darkpaster/Darkpaster.github.io/src/content/topics/en/society/problem-list.md

 _Example:_ People know fictional TV characters better than their neighbors.
 Media characters influence behavior more than real people.

 **166. Information Diet with Cognitive Obesity Syndrome**
 _Example:_ Attempts to limit information consumption (digital detox) lead to anxiety about missing something important.
-Information diets work like food diets—they create binges.
+Information diets work like food diets — they create binges.

 **167. The Paradox of "Expertise in the Wikipedia Era"**
 _Example:_ Everyone can instantly find any information, but can't distinguish reliable sources from unreliable ones.
 Information accessibility doesn't equal competence in its use.